Far East buyers beware in London property rush

 "I think they are being a little economical with the truth," he told Reuters, saying properties could be sold for higher prices in the Far East.

-Major developers including Barratt (BDEV.L), Taylor Wimpey (TW.L) and Berkeley (BKGH.L) have stepped up efforts to court cash-rich Far Eastern buyers since 2009 after the global financial crisis sapped demand at home.
+Major developers including Barratt, Taylor Wimpey and Berkeley have stepped up efforts to court cash-rich Far Eastern buyers since 2009 after the global financial crisis sapped demand at home.
 Developers do not all use exactly the same marketing methods.

 Berkeley said it had had many repeat purchases from Asian buyers over 20 years, although it acknowledged a mistake in one of its press releases.
 Taylor Wimpey said it offered a high level of service to all customers.
 Barratt declined to comment.